MCjat0/MCjat0/README.md

-### Hi there, I´m Tobias and I´m looking forward to improve my coding skills! 👋
+### Hi, I´m Tobias and I´m continously trying to improve my coding skills! 👋

+For now I´m working on some React and Next projects with Typescript.

 <!--